druply/robo-broomba/README.md

 # robo-broomba
-this is a project for robot that can navigate the inside of a house.
+this is a project for a robot that can navigate the inside of a house.